 Take your backstroke racing to the next level by learning different strategies for approaching any race.
-Nick Thoman will work to take the solid backstroke foundation developed on day one and teach sprint and distance variations for fast racing specific to any backstroke event.
+Amini Fonua and Atiba Wade will work to take the solid backstroke foundation developed on day one and teach sprint and distance variations for fast racing specific to any backstroke event.
 The session will end with a strategically crafted training set to highlight fast and efficient backstroke technique.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.

 - TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
 Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
 Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.